Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

     -   Worker: An individual processing unit or entity responsible for performing a specific task.
 This is a collection of Vectors.

-        -   Occupancy (number of active threads) is a measure of how well threads handle latency.
-Occupancy is a indication of efficiency, but not a direct measure of it.
-We can use workers to help increase efficiency.

     -   A gang is a pool of workers running on the same SM.
 This corresponds to a Cuda Block.
 Each SM can run at most 32 Gangs/Blocks.